ReusableForms v2.0 beta

 </script>

-• Code to connect your form is displayed.
-Copy the code to the bottom of the HTML code above
+3. Copy the provided code and paste it at the bottom of the HTML form code above

-• Copy the combined code to your web page
+5. Copy the combined code to your web page.

-Ratufa will store your form submissions and you can configure to send email notifications.
-You can search and download the records whenever required.
+6. Ratufa will store your form submissions, and you can configure email notifications.
+You can search and download records whenever needed.